Benchmarking World-Model Learning with Environment-Level Queries: Acknowledgments

 \section{Acknowledgments}

-We thank Ria Das for contributions to the original Autumn project; Julian Jara-Ettinger and Tobias Gerstenberg for feedback on the experimental design; Evan Pu for manuscript review; and Benjamin Crouzier and Tufa Labs for support and feedback.
-Moksh Jain is supported by a FRQNT Doctoral Fellowship (\url{https://doi.org/10.69777/366694}). } \notinarxiv{ }
+We thank Ria Das for contributions to the original Autumn project; Julian Jara-Ettinger and Tobias Gerstenberg for feedback on the experimental design; Yixiu Zhao, Evan Pu, and Emily Mackevicius for manuscript review; and Benjamin Crouzier and Tufa Labs for support and feedback.
+Moksh Jain is supported by a FRQNT Doctoral Fellowship (\href{https://doi.org/10.69777/366694}{doi:10.69777/366694}). } \notinarxiv{ }